discoleo/R/Math/Poly.System.md

 - most files may need extensive cleanup!

+## Solutions

 General strategy to solve these systems:

-- Observation 1: If (x1, ..., xn) is a solution to such a system, then every cyclic permutation if also a solution.
+- Observation 1: If (x1, ..., xn) is a solution to such a system, then every cyclic permutation is also a solution.

 - Observation 2: The elementary polynomials formed by (x1, ..., xn) are invariant under a cyclic permutation;
 ```